ADVERTISEMENTS

 Senaite is a robust web-based LIMS/LIS built upon the Plone CMS infrastructure in Python.
 It is in active development with a lot of customization room for developers e.g. its excellent implementation of RESTful JSON API and Modularity.

-It features a beautiful, responsive GUI with a customizable and colourful dashboard.
+It features a beautiful, responsive GUI with a customizable and colorful dashboard.
 Senaite can also run on Linux servers and it is easy to learn to use.

 Senaite - Enterprise Laboratory Information Management System